alibaba/AliOS-Things/example/developerkitaudio/README.md

 Press `key B` to upgrade firmware of codec(ISD9160) that is stored on SD card.

-Press `key M` to record to flash.
+Press `key M` to record to file that is stored on SD card.

-Press `key A` to playback from flash.
+Press `key A` to playback from file that is stored on SD card.